3 Best Hiking Trails in Madison, WI

 Since 2008

-Owen Conservation Park is a 97-acre area that provides a range of hiking trails, scenic views, plant life, and wildlife biodiversity.
+Owen Conservation Park is a 97-acre area that offers a range of hiking trails, scenic views, plant life, and wildlife biodiversity.
 The park features 1.5 miles of loop trails with an elevation gain of 150 feet.
-The estimated time to complete the full loop is approximately 35 minutes.
+It takes approximately 35 minutes to complete the total trail.
 The park is located on a hilltop overlooking Madison's west side and was once the farm and personal retreat of former University of Wisconsin professor Edward T. Owen.
-The park has multiple trails, offering both forested and prairie landscapes, with a secret playground at the bottom of the hill in the wooded area.
+The park features multiple trails that ensure both forested and prairie landscapes, with a secret playground at the bottom of the hill in the wooded area.
 Visitors can find birdhouses, information about local bird species, and plenty of seating along the trails.
 The park provides monthly guided bird walks for those interested in learning more about the area's birdlife.
-Owen Conservation Park is a great place for families and children to explore and discover the trail system.
-The park offers a wheelchair designed for outdoor terrain.
-It has been corrected that the park's total trail length is 1.5 miles instead of 3.4 miles, as previously stated.
+Owen Conservation Park also provides numerous facilities like public restrooms and wheelchair accessibility for added convenience.

 Reviews | Play Video | Write a Review